munificent/craftinginterpreters/book/a-virtual-machine.md

 operator they ultimately use to combine the two operands.
 Surrounding that core arithmetic expression is some boilerplate code to pull values off the stack and push the result.
 When we later add dynamic typing, that boilerplate will grow.
-To avoid repeating that code four times, I wrapped it up in a macro:
+To avoid repeating that code four times, I wrapped it up in a macro.

 ^code binary-op (1 before, 2 after)